capstanlqc/i18n-guide/omegat-tickets.md

 ### ~~[RFF #1520](https://sourceforge.net/p/omegat/feature-requests/1520/) Two many locations for user-added plugins~~

-Aimed at
-Closed by the development PM with the argument that the two locations are necessary.
+Closed by the dev team lead (Aaron) with the argument that the two locations are necessary.

 ### [RFE #1519](https://sourceforge.net/p/omegat/feature-requests/1519/) OmegaT uses wrong/old version of plugin in case of conflict

+Follow up with this.

 ### [Bug #1015](https://sourceforge.net/p/omegat/bugs/1015/) Matches ignored if the two locales have the same language subtag

+Update (2022_06-24): re-test in version 5.8.0.

 ### [Bug #1003](https://sourceforge.net/p/omegat/bugs/1003/) Matches containing non-alphabetical text are ignored in TM leverage

+Could be fixed with diff-patch-match plugin.
+WIP with mock-up script.

 ### [Bug #1002](https://sourceforge.net/p/omegat/bugs/1002/) Choice of GUI language during re-installation is ignored
 ### [Bug #987](https://sourceforge.net/p/omegat/bugs/987/ )  "Use as default translation" does not work
 ### [Bug #988](https://sourceforge.net/p/omegat/bugs/988/) RLE and LRE control characters not visible in editor